AngloGold Ashanti Limited (AU) Shares Up Despite Recent Market Volatility

-AngloGold Ashanti Limited (NYSE: AU)’s stock price has increased by 2.62 compared to its previous closing price of 20.64.
-Nevertheless, the company has seen a 9.85% surge in its stock price over the last five trading sessions.
+AngloGold Ashanti Limited (NYSE: AU)’s stock price has increased by 3.28 compared to its previous closing price of 21.04.
+However, the company has seen a 11.15% increase in its stock price over the last five trading sessions.

 Is It Worth Investing in AngloGold Ashanti Limited (NYSE: AU) Right Now?